shango/opsis-slate/README.md

 ## Usage
 In the Opsis-Slate UI panel:

-1. **Set Duration:** Click "Set Duration" to automatically set composition durations based on footage in the Sequence comp
+1. **Set Duration:** Click "Set Duration" to automatically set composition durations based on footage in the Sequence comp.
+Optionally, enter a custom frame count in the "Custom" field to override the footage duration.
 2. **Update Slate:** Enter lens/artist/comment info, click "Update Slate"
 3. **Version Up:** Click "Version Up" to save incremented project version

 ### Layers controlled by the UI script